er3busNote/jpa-replication-middleware-with-logging/README.md

 ## Background & Purpose
 - When there is a failure in the main server, the application service itself supports duplication of data without a backup service that supports DB redundancy, and it aims to provide a service that replicates data in a cycle of 1 second and supports the fallback function.
 - Utilizing the logback function supported by the spring boot app itself, preparing a plan to check the failure point in real time by executing logging every 0.1 second.
-- DB dualization method: Currently, only primary key replication configuration is allowed
+- DB dualization method: Currently, only allows replication configurations for primary keys that have the AUTO_INCREMENT attribute.

 ## Quick Start
 1. git clone https://github.com/er3busNote/jpa-replication-middleware-with-logging.git